p-kordana/tic_tac_toe/README.md

 Check for win or draw
 Player 2 takes turn
 Check for win or draw
-Repeat turns until a win or draw
+Repeat both player turns in order until a win or draw is met
 Print scores
 Ask to replay
 If Y restart loop
 If N exit program

 ### TODO

-Add error checking for non integer entries
-Build v2 after some refactoring
+Refactor and comment
+Begin work on V2 with multiple classes
+Come up with plan for AI player